List of Atlantic tropical storms: Background

 Map of all North Atlantic tropical cyclone tracks from 1851 to 2019.
 Tropical storms are shown in green.

 On the Saffir–Simpson scale, a tropical cyclone reaches tropical storm status when it attains maximum sustained winds of between 34 kn and 63 kn.
 The National Hurricane Center (NHC) defines sustained winds as the average wind speed measured over the period of one minute at the height of 10 m above the ground.
 Should a tropical storm make landfall, its strongest winds are not especially damaging, and are unlikely to cause damage to any sturdy structure, but can often make trees and their branches fall.
 A larger danger is a tropical storm's rainfall, which can cause major flooding, as in the case of Tropical Storm Allison, and a slow-moving system can cause severe loss of life.

 The North Atlantic tropical cyclone basin is defined as the region of the Atlantic Ocean north of the equator, while other boundaries are mainly established by land areas.
+The main bodies of water included in the Atlantic basin are the North Atlantic Ocean, the Gulf of Mexico, and the Caribbean Sea.
+Storms that form in the South Atlantic Ocean or in the Mediterranean Sea are not part of the Atlantic basin.
 The Regional Specialized Meteorological Center (RSMC) for the North Atlantic basin is the NHC, which manages the warnings of tropical cyclones there.
-On average from 1980 to 2022, an average of 13.3 storms of at least tropical storm strength form in one year, though the number can range from only four in 1983 to thirty in 2020.
+On average from 1980 to 2024, an average of 13.6 storms of at least tropical storm strength form in one year, though the number can range from only four in 1983 to thirty in 2020.
+Of these storms, 6.9 reach hurricane intensity; meaning that 6.7 peak as tropical storms.
 All tropical cyclones recorded by past and present RSMCs of the North Atlantic basin since 1851 are listed in the North Atlantic hurricane database (HURDAT), which is compiled and maintained by the National Hurricane Center.